Editing a Fault

 Fault Types

 There are different types of fault in the system, however the main ones are Standard and Resolution types.
-You can find out more about fault types here.
+You can find out more about fault types herearrow-up-right.

 Steps